This article is part of a larger series on Retail Management.

-Cross selling is motivating customers to buy additional products related to their current purchase.
-The right cross selling strategy can significantly increase sales thousands of dollars and build customer loyalty at the same time.
-Some cross selling tips work better for different businesses, including online, brick-and-mortar shops, and startups looking to maximize their selling opportunities.
+Cross-selling is motivating customers to buy additional products related to their current purchase.
+The right cross-selling strategy can significantly increase sales and build customer loyalty at the same time.
+Some cross-selling tips work better for specific businesses—such as online shops vs brick-and-mortar retail stores—looking to maximize their selling opportunities.

 1. Identify Related Items for Your Big-ticket Products

 Find your flagship products or big-ticket items and pair them with directly related products.
-These include items that your customers would find they need to enhance the features they are looking for in your main product.
+These include items that your customers need to enhance the features they are looking for in your main product.
 Once you have your list, you can decide how to place them.

-A general guideline for cross selling product placement is that it’s easier to pitch “low cost” products and smaller accessories that cost 10% of the main product at checkout.
-High-ticket items and larger accessories that cost 15% to 50% of the main item will sell better if displayed on the product page.
+A general guideline for cross-selling product placement is that it’s easier to pitch low-cost products and smaller accessories that cost 10% of the main product at checkout.
+High-ticket items and larger accessories that cost 15%-50% of the main item will sell better if displayed on the product page.

 2. Use Social Proof to Your Advantage

+A study by Barilliance finds that the most engaging recommendation type is “what customers ultimately buy.”
+This further supports how using social proof can be to your store’s advantage.
 Social proof refers to using online feedback from satisfied customers to help your business.
 The main objective is to build trust with online buyers considering your products.
-To help with cross selling, you should reference positive online feedback for your products to encourage sales.
-Use phrases such as “customers also bought,” “Shop the look,” “You may also like,” or “popular related products” to encourage shoppers to buy.
+To help with cross-selling, you should reference positive online feedback for your products to encourage sales.

 Social proof provides you with the easiest persuasion strategy to deliver a compelling offer in a format that consumers trust the most.
 The customer reviews and expert feedback show your potential buyers how popular your products are.
 It also allows you to demonstrate how these products can make their lives easier and enhance the performance of the main product they are purchasing.